 Step 3: Delete Revisions with WP-CLI (Recommended Method)

-WP-CLI is the safest cleanup method because it triggers proper WordPress hooks and automatically cleans up associated metadata:
+WP-CLI is the safest cleanup method because it triggers proper WordPress hooks and automatically cleans up associated metadata.
+The gist below includes both standard deletion and a batch approach for sites with 10,000+ revisions:

 Step 4: Delete Revisions with Raw SQL (Faster, Riskier)